maryi/CSCW-Project/Personal activity log/Eli.md

 October 9th: spent an hour working on the balsamiq mockup for our app

 october 12th: 30 minutes looking at and responding to some github issues

+october 13th: 1 hour looking through literature to find stuff to add to the literature review section of our proposal